Icarus Transfigured by m. l. teague (page 74)

 “Yes,” he moaned.
 “I will paint you.”

-Erica rudely broke away and slid down to his knocking knees.
+Erica broke away and slid down to his knocking knees.
 Slathered like a teething ring, she asked calmly, “Condom…?
 I didn’t see any in the medicine cabinet.”

-He floundered for air.
-“I must have you!”
+He floundered for air. “—but!”

 “This is love, then?” she inquired through sultrier veils.

-Every muscle and sinew in his body was torqued to crack bone; the silky parchment of last minute paperwork funneled into his ears without complaint.
+Every muscle and sinew in his body was torqued to crack bone—the silky parchment of last minute paperwork funneled into his ears without complaint.
 He was emphatic.
 “Yes!”

 Aiden felt himself falling through a hangman’s door, and into an altogether darker reason.
 He catapulted off the bed to arrest his descent, clasping Erica by her elbows and spinning her onto her back in a seamless move of binding wills.